 be 34.9% less likely to have internet access

 In United States, approximately 87.3% of the population has internet access as of 2018.
 In Thailand, about 56.8% do as of 2018.

 United States spends 5.0% of its total GDP on education as of 2014.
 Thailand spends 4.1% of total GDP on education as of 2013.

 United States has a total of 19,924 km of coastline.
 In Thailand, that number is 3,219 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and The Revenue Department, Government of Thailand.
+The statistics above were calculated using the following data sources: The World Factbook, The Revenue Department, Government of Thailand, Internal Revenue Service.